craigm26/bike-bus/README.md

 Continuously monitor and improve the app based on user feedback and analytics.
 Iterate on the premium features to ensure they provide significant value to your users and encourage upgrades.

 Promote app through marketing channels such as social media, content marketing, app store optimization, and advertising to attract more users to your app.

-## Tech Stack:
+## Tech Stack

 Use Ionic as the framework and Firebase (Authentication, Hosting, Payments) as much as possible.
 Allow for Google Play Store and Apple Store to manage subscriptions as well.

 Google Maps JavaScript API: This API allows you to display maps, draw routes, and add markers on the map.
 You can use the DirectionsService to draw a cycling route between the starting point and the school.
 You can customize the route by adding waypoints and dragging the route.